A Local's Favourite Caves in Iceland

 Can you spot Yoda?

-Just recently this cave has been nicknamed the Yoda Cave as from the inside the openings look like a huge Yoda :)
+A couple of years ago, this cave was nicknamed the Yoda Cave, as from the inside the openings look like a huge Yoda :)

 The Historic Hjörleifshöfði Promontory